Skip to content

 stateDiagram-v2

-[*] --> IDLE: graph_init()
+[*] --> IDLE: ove_audio_graph_init()

-IDLE --> IDLE: add_node() / connect()
+IDLE --> IDLE: add_node() / connect() / set_buf_storage()

-IDLE --> READY: build()
+IDLE --> READY: ove_audio_graph_build()

-READY --> RUNNING: start()
+READY --> RUNNING: ove_audio_graph_start()

-RUNNING --> READY: stop()
+RUNNING --> READY: ove_audio_graph_stop()

-READY --> IDLE: deinit()
+READY --> IDLE: (stop, then) ove_audio_graph_deinit()

-RUNNING --> RUNNING: process()
+RUNNING --> RUNNING: ove_audio_graph_process()

 1. IDLE -- Add nodes and connect them.
 The graph is mutable.

-2. build() -- Validates edges, propagates formats via configure(), resolves topological execution order, allocates buffers.
+2. build() -- Validates edges, propagates formats via configure(), resolves topological execution order, allocates inter-node buffers.
 Transitions to READY.

 3. READY -- Graph is immutable.
 Start begins hardware streaming.